Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 bed bug exoskeleton

-Generally speaking, bed bugs nymphs will reach the end of each instar in about a week at temperatures of 72° Fahrenheit, but tend to shed their exoskeletons on average every 35 to 48 days, sometimes longer if they haven’t had a blood meal.
+Generally speaking, bed bugs nymphs will reach the end of each instar in about a week at temperatures of 72° Fahrenheit, but tend to shed their exoskeletons on average every 35 to 48 days, sometimes longer if they haven’t had fed on human blood.

 A bed bug goes through five instars before reaching adulthood, molting between each one.
 Because a bed bug can’t molt without having a blood mean, a single instar can potentially last over a year.